Luckypoker/ModsStardewValley/README.md

 # ModsStardewValley
-A collection of WIP mods I'll be working on and up to more complex projects
+A collection of WIP mods I'll be working on to lead up to more complex projects